JoseLuisPovedanoPoyato/dissertation/src/readme.md

 Here you must create the docker images
 `sudo bash create_docker_images.sh/`

-Finally you can run the benchmark using the following `bash run_benchmark_dup_services.sh/`
+Now the application is ready and you can run the benchmarks
+* To run the Kubernetes, Linkerd and Istio benchmark: `bash run_benchmark.sh/`
+* To run the Consul, Kubernetes, Linkerd and Istio benchmark: `bash run_benchmarks_consul.sh/`

 ### Test steps